aneoconsulting/ArmoniK.Samples/Samples/SymphonyLike/README.md

 ### Execute Armonik.Samples.SymphonyClient

-From Visual Studio, please execute the Client with Visual Studio
+From Visual Studio, execute the project ArmoniK.Samples.SymplhonyClient within Visual Studio 2019 or later

 ## How to debug your code remotely
 TODO explain how to connect to docker Compute-0 and attach the to the package